affffffffffffffffffffff/CS1-arduino-projects/README.md

 Control a stepper motor using an IR remote's volume up and volume down buttons.
 ### mar27a
 A joystick controls a stepper motor, which moves from 0 - 90 degrees in intervals of 30 degrees.
 The joystick only STARTS the command — the stepper motor is STOPPED by an accelerometer/gyroscope module.
+### apr04a
+Read input data from a membrane keypad.